About Grass Carp (White Amur)

-- Eat many types of aquatic vegetation
+- Grass Carp eat many types of aquatic vegetation

-- Safe and cost-effective weed control
+- They are safe and cost-effective weed control

 One of the most common problems that lake owners must deal with each spring and summer is unwanted aquatic vegetation.
 These aquatic weeds can be controlled chemically with aquatic herbicides, or biologically by introducing a plant-eating fish.